ctkjose/moi3d/doc_api.md

 ```

-Global variables in the UI's HTML are accessed in your javascript `moi.ui.commandUI`.
-For example if in your html you have something like:
+Global variables in the UI's HTML are accessed in your javascript with the object  `moi.ui.commandUI`.
+For example, if in your html you have something like:

 ```html
 <script>